ricardoquesada/bluepad32/docs/adding_new_platform.md

 !!!
 Note

-    Only for users that want to use Pico SDK / ESP-IDF / Linux raw API directly.
+    Only for users that want to use Pico SDK / ESP-IDF / Posix raw API directly.
     E.g.: **Not** for Arduino users.

 You will need to add your own platform when using the raw (low-level) ESP-IDF / Pico SDK API.